 In addition to human resources, human resource management also covers the domain of employee relations, which deals with the processes and principles by which employees interact with each other and with the larger organization.
 A good HR professional should be able to help employees identify their own unique selling proposition (USP), manage interpersonal relationships, build and uphold relationships within organizations, enhance productivity, and develop employee satisfaction.
 While employee relations are often considered a part of a broader field of HR, such as talent acquisition, training and development, and recruitment and orientation, the field of employee relations has many components and a comprehensive approach.
-The most significant of these is divided into four main areas – the practices, recruitment, training and development, and compensation and benefits administration.
+The most significant of these is divided into four main areas – practices, recruitment, training and development, and compensation and benefits administration.

 5 Benefits of Human Resource Management

 Companies that do not have a human resource management plan or system in place are at risk of not being able to stay ahead of the curve and remain successful.
 In order for a company to compete with others, it must be able to attract, hire, and retain the very best workers.
 That means a good recruitment process, communication between executives and the workforce, and rewarding workers for their efforts.
-It also means providing a good benefits package and keeping workers happy.
+It also means providing good Benefits of the HRM package and keeping workers happy.
 All of these things are crucial for the success of any business, but human resource management is arguably even more important.